 Energy

-The energy transition has been a major area of focus for energy companies, with many turning to M&A to boost their competitive advantage and position themselves as leaders in this trend, according to Morgan Stanley
+The transition toward carbon neutrality has been a major area of focus for energy companies, with many turning to M&A to boost their competitive advantage and position themselves as leaders in this trend, according to Morgan Stanley.

-The most high-profile recent deals were Chevron and ExxonMobil acquiring Hess and Pioneer, respectively, with the goal of scaling and reinforcing the core components of their existing portfolios.
+2024 has been an eventful year for the energy M&A space.
+The end of 2023 brought two high-profile deals—Chevron and ExxonMobil acquiring Hess and Pioneer, respectively, with the goal of scaling and reinforcing the core components of their existing portfolios.

 Industrial, Manufacturing & Automotive

-Deal activity in the industrial, manufacturing, and automotive sectors is expected to increase in 2024, as market challenges like inflation and high interest rates abate.
-Mostly, companies in this industry are currently looking to acquire new technologies and digital capabilities to expand their market presence and stay competitive.
+Deal activity in the industrial, manufacturing, and automotive sectors is expected to stay stable for the rest of 2024—both buyers and sellers are continuing to turn to M&A to drive growth and value creation.
+Mostly, companies in this industry are looking to acquire new technologies and digital capabilities to expand their market presence and stay competitive.

-The top trends expected to drive M&A activity in this sector include: innovative technologies (such as EVs, cloud technologies, and robotics), artificial intelligence, supply chain resilience, and sustainability initiatives.
+The top trends driving M&A activity in this sector include: innovative technologies (such as EVs, cloud technologies, and robotics), artificial intelligence, supply chain resilience, and sustainability initiatives.

 – Nicola Anzivino, Global Industrial Manufacturing and Automotive Deals Co-Leader | PwC Italy